GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 SELECT * EXCEPT(customer_id) FROM exploration.churn_training
 ```

+> [!WARNING]
-> **Warning** Make sure that this is run by a user that doesn't have a row level security policy applied to limit the data.
+> Make sure that this is run by a user that doesn't have a row level security policy applied to limit the data.

 You can ignore the warning messages in the 2nd (authenticate_user is not supported in Colab Enterprise) and 13th (BigQuery error in show operation) cells.
 Those cells will succeed anyways.